Sub-goal 2: Economic equality

 What challenges exist for gender equality in the economy?

-Women and men should have equal opportunities to economic independence.
+Women and men should have equal opportunities for economic independence.
 Women and men should be able to support themselves and any children and be seen as individually responsible for their livelihoods.

 The Swedish Gender Equality Agency highlights some important areas to achieve economic equality: